tarsil/cookiecutter-flask/README.md

 ## Overview

-This is a simple boierplate that helps spining up flask microservices for your own use cases.
+This is a simple boierplate that helps spinning up flask microservices for your own use cases.
-This aims to hjelp you not spending a lot of hours making initial configurations for flask microservices.
+This aims to help you not spending a lot of hours making initial configurations for flask microservices.

 ## Requirements